Diné College Scholars

 Goals

-Develop a bridged community between the UArizona and Diné College to support Tribal College Students
+Develop a bridged community between UArizona and Diné College to support Tribal College Students.

-Create a sense of belonging and welcoming through mentorship and outreach to increase the STEAM pipeline
+Create a sense of belonging and welcoming through mentorship and outreach to increase the STEAM pathway.

-See what Bridge to STEAM Scholars and Mentor like about the program!
+See what Bridge to STEAM Scholars and Mentors like about the program!

 Watch video